 Osteoarthritis affects millions of adults in the United States alone.
 It can cause pain and limit your ability to work, play sports or exercise the way you want.
 Orthopedic surgeons use many different treatments for osteoarthritis, including oral medications, injections, braces, and surgery.
-This article discusses another type of treatment – topical anti-inflammatory medications.
+This article discusses another type of treatment – topical anti-inflammatory medications, or topical cream for arthritis.

 What are topical anti-inflammatory medications (NSAIDs)?